One of the good things about competition is that it is supposed to help everyone lift their game.

 - a committed volunteer Committee that listens to its members and tries to keep abreast of matters that affect their celebrant members

-- a communication forum for members to link with each other - either via email eg Yahoo, or website forums, or website forums/ email digests
+- a communication forum for members to link with each other - either via email, website forums or Facebook groups

 - a social media presence